swcarpentry/website/_posts/2016/05/2016-05-03-may-lab-meeting.md

 Also this month, we're excited to announce **Software Carpentry's first ever Bug Barbeque**, coming up **worldwide on June 13**.
 It's almost time to publish Version 5.4 of all the Software Carpentry lessons [listed here](http://software-carpentry.org/lessons/), and we need your help to polish up all the details.
 We'll be getting together or working remotely worldwide on June 13 to get ready for publication; after version 5.4 is finished, we will be minting a DOI so that all contributors get a citable reference to add to their CVs.
 Watch this space for a blog post coming shortly, or see more details on the [Bug BBQ Website](http://swcarpentry.github.io/SWC-bug-bbq/).

-Don't forget to check out the schedule on [the etherpad](http://pad.software-carpentry.org/swc-lab-meeting-2016-05-10), and feel free to add points of interest and goings-on you'd like to mention to the community under the non-verbal updates section there, too.
+Check out the schedule on [the etherpad](http://pad.software-carpentry.org/swc-lab-meeting-2016-05-10) and add your name if you will be attending.

+Feel free to add points of interest and goings-on you'd like to mention to the community under the non-verbal updates section there, too.
 We hope you'll join us!